awsdocs/aws-iot-docs/developerguide/managing-index.md

 The `customFields` attribute is a list of field and data type pairs\.
 Aggregation queries can be performed over these fields based on the data type\.
 The indexing mode you choose \(REGISTRY or REGISTRY\_AND\_SHADOW\) effects what fields can be specified in `customFields`\.
 For example, if you specify the `REGISTRY` indexing mode, you cannot specify a field from a thing shadow\.
 Custom fields must be specified in `customFields` to be indexed\.

 If there is a type inconsistency between a custom field in your configuration and the value being indexed, the Fleet Indexing service ignores the inconsistent value for aggregation queries\.
 CloudWatch logs are helpful when troubleshooting aggregation query problems\.
-For more information, see [Troubleshooting Aggregation Queries](index-aggregate.md#aggregation-troubleshooting)\.
+For more information, see [Troubleshooting Aggregation Queries for the Fleet Indexing Service](aggregation-troubleshooting.md)\.

 Managed fields contain data associated with IoT things, thing groups, and device shadows\.
 The data type of managed fields are defined by AWS IoT\.
 You specify the values of each managed field when you create an IoT thing\.
 For example thing names, thing groups, and thing descriptions are all managed fields\.
 The Fleet Indexing service indexes managed fields based on the indexing mode you specify:
 + Managed fields for the registry